burnished-edge/pyRevit-Plumbing-Calculator/README.md

 There is no need to manually set up or link a Shared Parameters text file.
 The tool includes an integrated setup mechanism that injects and configures its own database schema upon initialization.

-1. Click your newly loaded **Plumbing Calc** button on the Revit ribbon.
+1. Click your newly loaded `Plumbing Calc` button on the Revit ribbon.
 2. The script will quietly scan your active project database.
-3. Finding the required fields unlinked, it will automatically inject the necessary shared parameters directly into your project and bind them to the native **Rooms** category (`OST_Rooms`).
+3. Finding the required fields unlinked, it will automatically inject the necessary shared parameters directly into your project and bind them to the native `Rooms` category.
 4. Upon successful generation, a dialogue pop-up window will notify you that the parameter injection and binding succeeded.
 5. Close the pop-up, and your calculator dashboard will open.
 On all future clicks, the tool will bypass this setup sequence seamlessly.